w3teal/gmx.css/SECURITY.md

 # Security Policy

-GMX.css is actually just an single CSS file for styling wihout any scripts.
+GMX.css is actually just an single CSS file for styling without any scripts.
 So, is there any possible security issue? 🌞🎨

 ## Reporting a Vulnerability